Matrix groups

 omega_group(e::Int, n::Int, q::Int)

-Return the Omega group of dimension n over the field GF(q) of type e, where e in {+1,-1} for n even and e=0 for n odd.
+Return the Omega group of dimension n over the ring R respectively the field GF(q), and of type e, where e in {+1,-1} for n even and e=0 for n odd.
 If n is odd, e can be omitted.

 Currently R must be either a finite field or a residue ring of odd prime power order.